Brad Pyatt featured as one of the most successful athletes turned entrepreneurs and has built multiple award winning brands

 10. David Beckham

-Athletes can be used a perfect example that leadership, vision, perseverance, and hard work are crucial ingredients for success in any industry.
-What many athletes have that others lack is funding they have access to their own capital, as well as the ability to seek out large investors with ease.
+Athletes can be used a perfect example that leadership, vision, confidence, perseverance, and hard work are crucial ingredients for success in any industry.
+What many athletes have that others lack is funding – they have access to their own capital, as well as the ability to seek out large investors with ease.
 Their fame provides a platform for receiving capital, while other small business owners may need to get a working capital loan to grow beyond where they are currently at.
-You should not see this as an obstacle, but instead as another challenge you will need to overcome as an entrepreneur.
+You shouldn’t see this as an obstacle, but instead as another challenge you will need to overcome as an entrepreneur.